Stratis-Dermanoutsos/Full-Stack-Notes/Languages/Backend/Cs/ASPNET/README.md

 ### dotnet CLI

-<ins>This section can be skipped if you don't use the Terminal.</ins>
+> This section can be skipped if you don't use the Terminal.

 - List your dotnet SDKs